 5. Multi-channel marketing strategy

 Sales opportunities lie hidden everywhere on the Internet, which is why multi-channeling your marketing can be a useful strategy when reaching out to new clients.
 Analyze the profile of your customers and see where they hang out most, then advertize your offering there.
-For instance, using sponsored ads on Google or Facebook can be your business’ one-way ticket to higher profits; or, you can look to e-mail marketing and affiliate marketing for a much-needed website traffic and conversion boost.
+For instance, using sponsored ads on Google or Facebook can be your business’ one-way ticket to higher profits; or, you can look to e-mail marketing and SEO services at sites like https://victoriousseo.com/verticals/ecommerce-seo/ for a much-needed website traffic and conversion boost.
 Do not rely on one channel only: the key to e-business success is being everywhere, from social networks and niche forums to your clients’ inbox and news feeds.

 From scratch to success and scores of new customers, your e-business can soon join the winning bandwagon in your niche.
 Are you ready to make your website go ka-ching?